PhilBug/gemini-mcp-server/README.md

 A Model Context Protocol server that provides access to Google's Gemini API.
 This server enables LLMs to perform intelligent web searches, generate content, and access other Gemini features.

+> [!NOTE]
+> The MCP server is currently available under `https://gemini-mcp-server-231532712093.europe-west1.run.app/mcp/`.
+It is deployed to Google Cloud Run and can be authenticated using an AI Studio API key. see [examples/test_remote.py](examples/test_remote.py) for an example on how to use the server with the `google-genai` client.

 **Available Tools:**
 - **web_search** - Performs a web search using Gemini and returns synthesized results with citations
   - `query` (string, required): The search query to execute